mcnole25/fun-with-numbers/README.md

 # Introduction
 Experimenting with big lists of numbers.
-Everything is in the "files" folder. **Currently WIP!**
+Everything is in the "files" folder.

-The amount of items in each list range from 10,000 to 100,000.
+This repository was made for fun; the amount of items in each list range from 10,000 to 100,000.

 # Files